eliotsykes/dan-todo/GUIDE.md

 Lets check this is working correctly.
 Visit [http://localhost:3000/](http://localhost:3000/) and check you see the "Hello World" headline from the Ember app.

-From now on, you'll be mostly using `foreman s` to run your app while you develop it.
-The idea is this is simpler to remember and faster to type than if we tried to manage the two `rails` and `ember` processes separately in their own Terminal tabs.
+`foreman s` is simpler to remember and faster to type than if we tried to manage the two `rails` and `ember` processes separately in their own terminal tabs.
 If we bring other developers on board it should also make it more straightforward for them to get the app up and running on their machine.

 Quit foreman and its managed processes with `Ctrl+C`.